NetanelBondar/flights-SQL-streamlit/README.md

 The Streamlit dashboard includes **4 interactive graphs** that answer the following questions:

 1. **Comparing Airlines by Departure Delay (interactive)**:
-   Users can choose the time of day to see which airline has the least departure delays during that time. (whisker plot)
+   Users can choose the time of day to see which airline has the least departure delays during that time.
    ![Comparing Airlines by Departure Delay](dashboard_images/comparing_airlines.png)

 2. **Top 10 Cancelled Flights Percentage Airports (interactive)**:
-   Users can select month(s) to generate a separate pie chart for each month showing the airports with the highest percentages of cancelled flights.
+   Users can select month(s) to generate a separate pie chart for each month showing the airports with the highest percentages of cancelled flights.<br>
    ![Top 10 Cancelled Flights Percentage Airports](dashboard_images/top_cancelled_airports.png)

 4. **Relationship Between Departure and Arrival Delay (interactive)**:
-   Users can choose the origin and destination airports along with a month to see a scatter plot showing how departure delays affect arrival delays, colored by time of day.
+   Users can choose the origin and destination airports along with a month to see a scatter plot showing how departure delays affect arrival delays, colored by time of day.<br>
    ![Relationship Between Departure and Arrival Delay](dashboard_images/departure_arrival_delay.png)

 5. **Percentage for Each Cancellation Reason (interactive)**: